-(i) In the event of a flat tire, you may store the faulty wheel inside the vehicle only.
+- (i) In the event of a flat tire, you may store the faulty wheel inside the vehicle only.
 An intact wheel may be stored in the spare wheel carrier only when the vehicle is unladen.
-A laden vehicle must first be raised.

-- Carefully place the spare wheel onto spare wheel carrier (a).
+A laden vehicle must first be raised. - Carefully place the spare wheel onto spare wheel carrier \oldsymbol{\text{0}}\$.
 The spare wheel is heavy.
-When you place the spare wheel onto spare wheel carrier (a), the center of gravity changes due to the weight of the wheel.
-The spare wheel may slip down or tip over. - Slide the pump lever for the jack into sleeve on spare wheel carrier (4). - Raise spare wheel carrier 4 with the pump lever and attach right-hand safety hook 3. - Slightly raise spare wheel carrier (4) and attach left-hand safety hook (3). - Pull the pump lever out of sleeve 6. - Using the lug wrench, tighten safety hook bolts (3) by turning them clockwise. - Replace and engage covers 1. - Close the rear-end doors.
+When you place the spare wheel onto spare wheel carrier (4), the center of gravity changes due to the weight of the wheel.
+The spare wheel may slip down or tip over. - Slide the pump lever for the jack into sleeve (5) on spare wheel carrier (4). - Raise spare wheel carrier (4) with the pump lever and attach right-hand retaining hook 3. - Slightly raise spare wheel carrier 4 and attach left-hand retaining hook (3). - Pull the pump lever out of sleeve (5). - Using the lug wrench, tighten safety hook bolts 3 by turning them clockwise. - Replace and engage covers 1. - Close the rear-end doors.